SheetAble/SheetAble-Documentations/versioned_docs/version-v0.8.1/faq.md

 ## Will there be a paid version?
 Our plan is to create a version of SheetAble that will have more functionalities.
 However, there will always be a free version of SheetAble with a sufficient amount of functionalities.

-## Is SheetAble be open source?
+## Is SheetAble open source?
 Yes, SheetAble is currently 100% open source.
 [Our Github organization](https://github.com/SheetAble)

 ## How can I help?
-- Bringin new ideas to us via our [Discord Server](https://discord.com/invite/QnFbxyPbRj)
+- Bringing new ideas to us via our [Discord Server](https://discord.com/invite/QnFbxyPbRj)
 - Fixing typos in our [Documentation](https://github.com/SheetAble/SheetAble-Documentations)
 - Write new parts for our [Documentation](https://github.com/SheetAble/SheetAble-Documentations)
 - SheetAble is currently in its early ages of development, so not many people have heard about it.
 If you have any friends or family, who might be interested in such a product, please let them know.